iceamdeveloper/iceam/wp-content/plugins/aelia-currencyswitcher-subscriptions/readme.txt

 Should you need assistance, please feel free to [contact us](https://aelia.co/contact) andto avail of our paid support service (standard charges apply).

 == Changelog ==

+= 1.5.11.210128 =
+* Updated supported WooCommerce versions.
+* Updated supported WordPress versions.

+= 1.5.10.201120 =
+* Tweak - Handled conditions in which "renewal" items belonging to an invalid subscription are passed to the integration.
+* Updated supported WordPress and WooCommerce versions.

 = 1.5.9.201103 =
 * Updated supported WooCommerce versions.